microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 Now that we've got a working API app, let's package up all of our required files into a single folder for easy distribution.
 This time, we'll specify the Release configuration.

+Or from Visual Studio 2017, change the configuration to `Release`, right click on the API project, select `Publish`, and choose `Folder` as the destination.

-In a terminal, run:
+Or in a terminal, run:

 ```bash
 dotnet publish -c Release
 ```

-Or from Visual Studio 2017, change the configuration to `Release`, right click on the API project, select `Publish`, and choose `Folder` as the destination.

-By default, this places your app files in a folder named `/bin/Release/netcoreapp1.1/publish` or `bin/Release/PublishOutput`.
+By default, this places your app files in a folder named `bin/Release/PublishOutput` (Visual Studio) or `/bin/Release/netcoreapp1.1/publish` (terminal).
 We'll use this output path in [Step 4.1.4][414] when we build a Docker image for our app.

 ## 6. References